Acromag

-Acromag, Inc. manufactures embedded computing, process instrumentation, and distributed I/O products.
+Acromag is an American company that manufactures embedded computing, process instrumentation, and distributed I/O products.

-Established in 1957, Acromag built its reputation designing critical measurement instrumentation equipment for the petrochemical and aerospace industries.
-It now designs analog and digital control products for the industrial I/O and defense markets.
+Established in 1957, Acromag started by building critical measurement instrumentation equipment for the petrochemical and aerospace industries.
+It went on to designs analog and digital control products for the industrial I/O and defense markets.

-Acromag's experience in designing industrial I/O has paved the way for solutions to ground loops, RFI/EMI noise, and temperature drift.
+Acromag designed industrial I/O components which has led to developing ground loops, RFI/EMI noise, and temperature drift.
 Many products are available with agency approvals such as UL, cUL, FM, CSA, CE, ATEX, and others to assure precise operation in hostile environments.